Are you making the most of your expertise and hard work?

 Joselito Rivera, former Head of Global Leadership Development, Ericsson

 Once you have subscribed, you will access content through our online learning portal, where you will find:

 - around 50 hours of video

 - questionnaires, including an option to get feedback from others about yourself (companies charge hundreds of dollars for this as a standalone service)

 - regular interactive webinars – and you get to say what topics are covered

 - step-by-step guides to help you achieve personal and business success

 I know from experience that most people, faced with this level of content, would be overwhelmed and that, despite their best intentions, they would stop.
 And understandably; once you are out of full-time education, there’s a lot of other stuff that you need to attend to.
-That’s why I have structured the program into monthly bite-sized chunks, including activities that help you to apply your learning to your own business.
+That’s why I have structured the program into monthly bite-sized chunks, including activities that help you to apply your learning to your own work.